Prof. Giles Richardson is a Professor of Applied Mathematics

 Giles' current research focusses on two broad areas of application: modelling renewable energy storage and generation, and modelling in biomedicine.

-In the former, Giles has interests in electrochemical models of lithium ion battery performance, perovskite solar cells modelling and photo-electrochemical water splitting.
+In the former, Giles has interests in modelling lithium-ion battery performance and manufacture, redox flow batteries, perovskite solar cells and photo-electrochemical water splitting.
 In the latter, his interests are divided into models of magnetically targeted drug/gene/virus delivery and the effects of the failure of cerebral drainage mechanisms on the development of Alzheimer’s disease.

 Giles has taught on a number of modules, including: